awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Verification/modules/04-submit-batch.md

 1. Execute the run_tests.sh script by typing `./run_tests.sh` then hit enter.
 The script is broken into two sections: The first section creates 5 compute instances each with 4 vCPUs then the second section submits 20 batch jobs to these instances.
 You'll observe that the PBS scheduler will report the corresponding job ids for each of these 20 jobs.

 1. You can examine the run_tests.sh script by typing `cat run_tests.sh`.
+Notice that we're using Spot pricing model since the duration of these jobs are short.
+Also, notice that we're specifying `--terminate_when_idle 3` which would terminate the instances and remove them from the cluster 3 mins after all jobs running on the instances complete.

 ### Step 2: Watch job status